Top candlestick patterns traders should know

 The three green or white bull candles form inside the range of the two red or black bear candles.

-Essentially, the buyers didn’t have enough strength to push the price higher, with sellers coming in and driving the price lower again, continuing the downtrend.
+Essentially, the buyers didn’t have enough strength to push the price higher, and sellers came in and drove the price lower again, continuing the downtrend.

 Rising three methods